dgc08/murmel-plusplus/README.md

 #### 'mul' and 'div'

-> NOTE: When using murbin, consider using the math.mul and math.div functions from std.math, as they are both really instruction heavy and a lot of time is saved by calling them as a function.
+> NOTE: When using murbin, consider using the math.mul and math.div functions from std.math, as they are both really instruction heavy and a lot of space is saved by calling them as a function.
 Additionally, the implementation for `div` in std.math is about ~2x faster than the implementation of the `div` instruction, as it doesn't need to be compact.

 `mul/div destination arg1 arg2`

 The remainder of the division is stored in the `s5` register.

-> Attention: The output register can't be one of the arguments!
+> ATTENTION: The output register can't be one of the arguments!
 There will be no warning if you reuse an argument as destination, your code will just not work.

 Example: